hossamt93/ts-swagger/README.md

 - [@ApiOperationDelete](./examples/api-operation-delete.decorator.md)

 ## For any questions, suggestions, or feature requests
-- you contanct the author on (hossamtaha771@gmail.com)
+- you contact the author on (hossamtaha771@gmail.com)